zyb20110220/Command-Line-Tetris-Game/README.md

 - CMake Build System
 - Object-Oriented Programming Design

+## Automated Releases

+The project is configured with an automated release system that creates new releases every Monday.
+Each release includes:
+- Compiled executable
+- Version number and release notes
+- Build timestamp

 ## Contributing

 Contributions and suggestions are welcome.
 If you'd like to contribute:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+5. Create a Pull Request